matrix-org/matrix-spec-proposals/proposals/1717-key_verification.md

 If Alice wants to verify keys with Bob, Alice's device may send `to_device` events to Bob's devices with the `type` set to `m.key.verification.request`, as described below.
+The `m.key.verification.request` messages should all have the same `transaction_id`, and are considered to be a single request.
+Thus, for example, if Bob rejects the request on one device, then the entire request should be considered as rejected across all of his devices.
+Similarly, if Bob accepts the request on one device, that device is now in charge of completing the key verification, and Bob's other devices no longer need to be involved.

-The event lists the verification methods that Alice's device supports.
-Upon receipt of this message, Bob's client should prompt him to verify keys with Alice using one of the applicable methods.
+The `m.key.verification.request` event lists the verification methods that Alice's device supports, and upon receipt of this message, Bob's client should prompt him to verify keys with Alice using one of the applicable methods.
 In order to avoid displaying stale key verification prompts, if Bob does not interact with the prompt, it should be automatically hidden 10 minutes after the message is sent (according to the `timestamp` field), or 2 minutes after the client receives the message, whichever comes first.
 The prompt should also be hidden if an appropriate `m.key.verification.cancel` message is received.

 If Bob chooses to reject the key verification request, Bob's client should send a `m.key.verification.cancel` message to Alice's device.
+This indicates to Alice that Bob does not wish to verify keys with her.
+In this case, Alice's device should send an `m.key.verification.cancel` message to all of Bob's devices to notify them that the request has been rejected.

-If Bob's client does not understand any of the methods offered, it should display a message to Bob saying so.
+If one of Bob's clients does not understand any of the methods offered, it should display a message to Bob saying so.
 However, it should not send a `m.key.verification.cancel` message to Alice's device unless Bob chooses to reject the verification request, as Bob may have another device that is capable of verifying using one of the given methods.

 To initiate a key verification process, Bob's device sends a `to_device` event to one of Alice's devices with the `type` set to `m.key.verification.start`.
 This may either be done in response to an `m.key.verification.request` message, or can be done independently.
+If it is done in response to an `m.key.verification.request` messsage, it should use the same `transaction_id` as the `m.key.verification.request` message.
 If Alice's device receives an `m.key.verification.start` message in response to an `m.key.verification.request` message, it should send an `m.key.verification.cancel` message to Bob's other devices that it had